1saact123/Chat/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software owned by Movonte.
+All rights reserved.

+## Authors

+- **Movonte** - *Proprietary software development and ownership*

 ## Support

 For technical support and questions:
-- Create an issue in the repository
-- Contact the development team
+- Contact the Movonte development team
 - Review the troubleshooting section
+- Internal documentation and support channels

 ---

-**Note**: This system is designed for production use with proper security measures and monitoring.
+**Note**: This is proprietary software owned by Movonte.
+The system is designed for production use with proper security measures and monitoring.
 Ensure all environment variables are properly configured and security best practices are followed.